Gaius-Augustus/BRAKER/README.md

 This test is implemented in `test2.sh`, expected runtime is ~20 minutes.

-Testing BRAKER with proteins of any evolutionary distance and RNA-Seq
+Testing BRAKER with proteins and RNA-Seq
 ---------------------------------------------------------------------

-Please consider using TSEBRA instead of running BRAKER with both RNA-Seq and protein data: https://github.com/Gaius-Augustus/TSEBRA

 The following command will run a pipeline that first trains GeneMark-ETP with protein and RNA-Seq hints and subsequently trains AUGUSTUS on the basis of GeneMark-ETP predictions.
 AUGUSTUS predictions are also performed with hints from both sources, see Figure [5](#fig4):